web2solutions/T-Rex-Specs/README.md

  - Easy installation of plugins (Javascript modules)
  - Easy installation of custom applications (Javascript modules)

-The webos offers 3 main type of applications
+The webOS offers 4 main type of applications

+ - T-Rex built in applications
+ 	- Complete search over all data and applications though a ominibox
+ 	- User preferences application
+ 	- File Explorer

  - Cruders

  	Cruders are generated CRUDs designed at Agile Visual Designer.
  	It provides a full CRUD interface for every maped table.

+ 	The generated cruds provide rich form validations and masks, rich validation and masks for grid cells. sophisticated uploader system with validation and limit of files.

+ 	There is also available, a 'preview file system' built in on every section of cruds where you are viewing records.

  - Plugins

+ 	Plugins are Javascript applications which may be created by any person using Javascript and module pattern.
+ 	Plugins are started when T-Rex starts.
+ 	Every plugin has button on T-Rex's Top Bar which will be responsible by rendering the plugin's view.
+ 	It may have or not a button on T-Rex's Left Bar

  - Custom application

+ 	Custom applications are Javascript applications which may be created by any person using Javascript and module pattern.
+ 	Applications are started when you clicks on it icon.
+ 	Every plugin has button on T-Rex's Top Bar which will be responsible by rendering the plugin's view.

+ Note:

+ 	T-Rex offers directly access to the data model for every registered plugins.
+It means, except when the developer need to created a new database table, he will not need worry about the model of the application, keep focusing on the controller and view layer only.
+ 	It has available also,  all meta data for dhtmlx forms for every table on the sared databsase.
+It means developer will may take advantage of T-Rex even for designing him application's forms

 Repository: T-Rex is built on top of $dhx framework, under the namespace $dhx.ui.desktop